isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2938.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Wecome ONE Wireless Digital Ordering & Online Payment Version 1.0 - Advanced Extended

 ### Support Level
-Up to 80 for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Digital/ Online Ordering and Payment (Part 2)

 ### Contact Information
-Web URL: https://wecome.sg <br>Contact Hotline: 96824965 <br>Contact Email: wuhong@wecome.sg <br>
+7750

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.